futureofcoding/futureofcoding.org/community.md

 <h1>Future of Coding Community</h1>

+Are you looking for the _real_ computer revolution?
+Join the club!

+While we all share the same basic assumption that programming can be improved, that’s about all we agree on.
+There’s the Bret Victor Fan club, the Jonathan Edwards school of thought, the Haskellers, the Smalltakers, and the compile-to-JavaScripters.
+Some of us are ride-or-die for direct manipulation, while others believe we’ll be stuck with text forever, and yet others try to placate both sides with projectional editors.
+Some believe in message-passing, others in the actor model, and others yet in various flavors of functional programming.
+And don’t even get me started on the divide between the interpreters vs the compilers, static vs dynamic typing.
+The debates are fierce and heated and wonderful.

-The Future of Coding Slack is loosely connected to the Future of Coding podcast.
+The Future of Coding Community is loosely connected to the Future of Coding podcast.
 People hear about it there and sometimes discuss episodes -- but it's only one of many common touch points for the community, including Bret Victor, Douglas Engelbart, Alan Kay, Fred Brooks, HCI, HARC, Eve...
 For a fuller list of relevant people, topics, and links, check out [Chris Novello's _Computer Utopias_ curriculum](http://chrisnovello.com/teaching/risd/computer-utopias/) (particularly Week 3 & 4) and [The New Media Reader](https://mitpress.mit.edu/books/new-media-reader).

 ## Getting Started

-On desktop, you can [join the Slack here](http://futureofcoding.org/slack-link).
+On desktop, you can [join the Slack community here](http://futureofcoding.org/slack-link).
 The link doesn't work on mobile for some reason.

 Upon joining the Slack, you get this automated message: